 33.39

-The per-archetype breakdown below is where the routing decisions come from.
+The page-type breakdown below is where the routing decisions come from.

 Results by document type